 Years later, I added fish and eggs back into my diet and I still felt great.
 Then my ankle started nagging me and after about a year of denial and limping — and being terrified that it would permanently affect how I walk — I went to see Dr. Lipman, an internationally recognized expert in the fields of Integrative and Functional Medicine.
 I first learned of him when I read that he helped Chef Seamus Mullen get off all of his arthritis medications — a big dream/goal of mine.
 His theory was that a parasite gave me leaky gut syndrome which either caused my arthritis or made it a whole lot worse.
 He referred me to an infectious disease doctor who, sure enough, found a parasite and treated it (killed it?) with two rounds of antibiotics.
 (No, we don’t know where the parasite came from and no, we don’t know yet whether it’s completely out of me.)

 In the meantime, Dr. L switched me to a strict Paleo diet (no grains, sugar, dairy, beans or alcohol) and gave me a slew of probiotics and herbal supplements to treat my leaky gut.
 He says that a healthy gut is a healthy body and mind.
-I know there is some controversy surrounding leaky gut.
-(Google it and you’ll see.)
-As I’ve always said here, I am not a doctor and can only speak to what I feel and what has worked for me; good to keep in mind that part of the pain of RA lies within its infinite mysteries, so I will continue to educate myself on new treatments and experiment until I feel healthy and strong.
+I know there is some controversy surrounding leaky gut — Google it and you’ll see — but as I’ve always said here, I am not a doctor.
+I can only speak to what I feel and what has worked for me; good to keep in mind that part of the pain of RA lies within its infinite mysteries, so I will continue to educate myself on new treatments and experiment until I feel healthy and strong.
 I’ll tell ya this much: after just 6 weeks of eating Paleo my belly felt better.
 And I never would have even considered my stomach to be an issue!
 So Dr. L is on his way to solving at least part of the problem.

 How’s my ankle?
 Better for sure, but still nowhere near where I want it to be — which is where TV Dinner comes in.
 I started it in January of 2013 to share my healthy recipes, but I also want it to be place where people with RA (and all types of arthritis/other autoimmune diseases) can share what we eat, what we learn, and support one another.
 It’s my way of turning something negative into something really positive.
 Take Margaret’s story for example, which brings me endless joy and gratitude.